miku/siskin/docs/notes/Collections.md

       ...
 ```

-A few month back, we record seven cases for attachments, all involving the name of a collection:
+A few month back, we recorded seven cases for attachments, all involving the name of a collection:

-* [how to attach and
+* [How to attach and
   ISIL?](https://github.com/miku/siskin/blob/732d0c0683ae744bf37dc34b8795301cb76360aa/siskin/sources/amsl.py#L651-L657)

 ### Hard-Coded in Go converters: